cjbutcher/portify-client-api-docs/source/includes/bank_disconnections/_index.md

 }
 ```

-This endpoint returns bank disconnections, ordered by timestamp (most recent first).
+This endpoint returns bank disconnections, ordered by created_at (most recent first).
 Subsequent pages of results can be retrieved by repeating the request and passing in the continuation token returned by the previous response.

 Parameter | Description
 --------- | -----------